United Nations Iraq–Kuwait Observation Mission

 The United Nations Iraq–Kuwait Observation Mission (UNIKOM) was established on April 9, 1991 following the Gulf War by Security Council Resolution 689 (1991) and fully deployed by early May 1991.

 The task of joint military observers was to monitor the demilitarized zone (DMZ) along the Iraq-Kuwait border and the Khawr 'Abd Allah waterway, deter border violations and report any hostile action.
 On February 5, 1993, under Security Council Resolution 806, the mandate was extended to include physical action to prevent violations and the force was expanded to an intended three mechanized infantry battalions plus support.

 The mandate of UNIKOM was completed on October 6, 2003.

 The force's headquarters were in Umm Qasr, Iraq, within the DMZ.
 The maximum strength of the force was 1,187 on February 28, 1995.
 The Security Council extended its mandate for a final time in July 2003.
-At the time of the withdrawal on September 30, 2003 there were four military observers and 131 civilian staff.
-During the mission there were 18 fatalities.
+The mission ended on September 30, 2003.
+There were over 135 military observers and civilian staff at the time, mainly protecting the border checkpoints.
+Ultimately, a new conflict, the War in Iraq, would dissolve the "peacekeeping" mission.
+Swarms of military equipment would gather in Kuwait and cross into Iraq's borders during the 2003 invasion of Iraq.
+During the mission, there were 18 fatalities.